 Hello, creators!
 My name is Brian and I will be introducing you to digital storytelling.
 Creators are imaginative people who make stories, art, memes, and many other creative objects.
 I, for example, create stories.
 I have written and published fiction and nonfiction

 I’ve given much thought lately to digital spaces.
 In 2015, I finished my dissertation about the nonhuman, specifically nonhuman animals in Native American Literature.
 I spent my entire graduate career thinking about what it means to be human and the myriad ways

 Nerdia has been doing digital storytelling since the mid-nineties!
 So she’s been telling stories via the internet for about as long as the internet has been around.
-Listen to Nerdia talk about her creative process.
+Listen to me ask Nerdia about her creative process.

 ᎣᏏᏲ, ᏙᎯᏧ?
 Brian Hudson ᏓᏆᏙ. ᏩᏙ.
 Hello, how are you?
 My name is Brian Hudson.
 Thanks for coming to English 1102: Argumentative and Analytic Writing.
 I’m originally from the Cherokee Nation of Oklahoma, where I’m a citizen.
 I’ve taught college writing for

 This morning, I heard an entertaining story about an ostrich—with its head in the window—chasing a car and aggressively eating the kibble from the hands of a terrified young girl at a drive-thru zoo.
 What made the story so entertaining was not